jedlimlx/supplemental-patches/README.md

 - Tint Colors (ACL)
 - Block Waving

-The following features are also currently planned:

-- Custom Volumetric Atmospheric Effects
-- Biome-Specific Shaders
-- Custom Shaders for Dimensions

 ## FAQ

 Q: Will there be ports to loaders other than (Neo)Forge and Fabric? <br>